|

 • Heat the oven to 350°F and line a large baking or roasting pan with foil.
 Place a cooling rack in the pan and set it aside.

 • In a large bowl, whisk the egg with the milk.
-Add the breadcrumbs and stir; let stand for a few minutes.
+Add the breadcrumbs and stir; let stand for 5 to 10 minutes.

-• Add the garlic, parsley, Italian seasoning, salt, pepper, ground beef, and ground pork to the breadcrumb mixture and mix with your hands until the ingredients are thoroughly combined.
+• Add the garlic, parsley, Italian seasoning, salt, pepper, ground beef, and ground pork to the breadcrumb mixture, then mix with your hands until combined.

 • Shape the meat mixture into 1-inch meatballs and arrange them on the rack.

-• Bake the meatballs for 35 to 40 minutes, until thoroughly cooked and nicely browned.
-The USDA minimum safe temperature for ground meat is 160 F, and for ground poultry, it’s 165 F.
+• Bake the meatballs for 35 to 40 minutes, until thoroughly cooked and lightly browned.
+The USDA minimum safe temperature for ground meat is 160°F.

 Prepare the Sauce

-• For the sauce, simply combine the chili sauce and grape jelly in a Dutch oven or large saucepan and whisk to blend.
+• For the sauce, combine the chili sauce and grape jelly in a Dutch oven or large saucepan, whisking to blend.
 Place the pan over medium heat and bring to a simmer.
 Add the baked meatballs and heat through.

 • Transfer the meatballs to a slow cooker or chafing dish set on warm or low, or use a warming tray to keep the meatballs warm.